 Paige Eansor, MSc is a PhD student in the Department of Anatomy and Cell Biology at Western University.
 Her research focuses on the effectiveness of the design and delivery of flipped anatomy laboratory sessions in undergraduate education.
 She has been a teaching assistant for the cadaveric anatomy sessions at previous Bootcamps, and she runs the online laboratory sessions in this course.

 Fees, Discounts and Refund Policy

-The annual in-person Bootcamp has a registration fee of $725, not including the cost of travelling to the course.
-The fee for the Online ARC Bootcamp was set at a level to defray the costs of developing and running the course.
+This course is run on a not-for-profit basis.
+The fee is set at a level to defray the costs of developing and running the course.
 Any extra revenue beyond these costs will be given to the London Health Sciences Foundation, a non-profit organization supporting cancer research.

 Groups of 5 or more receive a 25% discount.
 Please email us to obtain specific log-in information for your group.